Stanisław Ignacy Witkiewicz

 Stanisław Ignacy Witkiewicz ([staˈɲiswaf iɡˈnatsɨ vʲitˈkʲɛvʲitʂ]; 24 February 1885 – 18 September 1939), commonly known as Witkacy, was a Polish writer, painter, philosopher, theorist, playwright, novelist, and photographer active before World War I and during the interwar period.

 Life

 Born in Warsaw, Stanisław Ignacy Witkiewicz was a son of the painter, architect and an art critic Stanisław Witkiewicz.
 His mother was Maria Pietrzkiewicz Witkiewiczowa.
 Both of his parents were born in the Samogitian region of Lithuania.
 His godmother was the internationally famous actress Helena Modrzejewska.

 Witkiewicz was reared at the family home in Zakopane.
 In accordance with his father's antipathy to the "servitude of the school," he was home-schooled and encouraged to develop his talents across a range of creative fields.
-Against his fathers wishes he studied at the Kraków Academy of Fine Arts with Józef Mehoffer and Jan Stanisławski.
+Against his father's wishes he studied at the Kraków Academy of Fine Arts with Józef Mehoffer and Jan Stanisławski.